Pre & Post Conference Workshops

 Presented by: Emmy Van Deurzen

-*This full-day workshop will be held at the International Archives of Existential and Humanistic Therapy in Colorado Springs.
-Registration includes the workshop, an afternoon visit to the Garden of the Gods and other tourism locations, and transportation to and from the Hyatt Denver/Aurora Conference Center.
+*This full-day experience will be held off site at the International Archives of Existential and Humanistic Therapy in Colorado Springs and an afternoon visit to the Garden of the Gods and other tourism locations.
+Workshop fee includes a half-day workshop, tourism attractions, and transportation to and from the Hyatt Denver/Aurora Conference Center.

 Being With the Unknown: Existential-Phenomenological Contributions to the Psychedelic Renaissance in Therapy